CloudTestDrive/EventLabs/AppDev/bitnami/tomcat.md

 You can now use a browser to go to this address, and the Tomcat console should appear:

+**ATTENTION !**
+If you are executing this Lab in an Oracle office, and you are using the guest network, this last step might get blocked by the security policies on this network.
+Just use your mobile phone and enter the URL (http://ip_address) and you should see the welcome screen.
+Note the amount of data downloaded in this step is minimal.

 <kbd>
 ![](images/comp13.PNG)
 </kbd>